 1968 were: Monday - Friday, Adults: 2/6 (12½p), Juniors: 1/- (5p) and

 Weekends and Bank Holidays: Adults: 3/- (15p), Juniors: 1/6 (7½p).
 Spectator: 6d (2½p).

 an extensive refurbishment from December 1989 to October 1990 the diving tower was removed and the cafe resited on the

-installed.
+installed which came into use in late December.
 Years later this board was removed leaving the pool without any diving facility.
-A fitness

 Many additional activities take place within the building

 and these have included a creche, sauna, solarium and sun booths/beds.
 Gloucester Park was

 also home to two swimming clubs; Basildon and Phoenix, who regularly participated in competitions